microsoft/Hack-Together-Fabric-AI/README.md

 ### #00 - Prerequisites

-**Register to for the Microsoft Fabric Global AI HackTogether event**: Note: The link to register is coming soon!
+**Register to for the Microsoft Fabric Global AI HackTogether event**: https://aka.ms/hacktogether/fabric-ai/register

 **You will need to have access to a Microsoft Fabric capacity.
 If you don’t have one, you can obtain a Microsoft Fabric trial license by following these [instructions](https://aka.ms/upgrade-to-fabric).**